eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 g.
 Before you run your code, do you expect the performance to be better or worse than using a parallel for loop?
 What about relative to a non-parallelized algorithm?

 h.
 Try it.
+(In this and subsequent parts, it's probably wise to start with a smaller value of n and work your way up, in case you have code that will take a long time.)
 After you make sure it's working correctly, benchmark it with 1, 2, 3, or 4 processors.
 Compare the performance and explain why it behaves that way.

 i.
 Under what circumstances would `pmap` be a good choice for parallelizing some code?